Russia says US troop buildup is 'a threat'

 - Spokesman Peskov expresses hope for improved US-Russia relations

-Moscow (CNN)Russia has criticized US troop deployments in Europe, saying that the deployment of thousands of US soldiers as part of permanent troop rotations to Eastern Europe is "a threat" to Russian security.
+Moscow (CNN)Russia has criticized US troop deployments in Europe, saying that the deployment of thousands of US soldiers as part of continuous troop rotations to Eastern Europe is "a threat" to Russian security.

 When asked about US and NATO troops in Poland, Kremlin spokesman Dmitri Peskov told journalists on a conference call Thursday that Russia's response was a natural reaction to an increase in military strength by a neighbor.